The beautiful Grace Bay in the Turks and Caicos Islands

 The calm and beautiful Grace Bay Beach.

-Many sources cite Grace Bay as being 7 or 12 miles long (19 km), yet in reality it’s only a little over three miles long (4.8 km).
-On its east side, Grace Bay Beach continues as Leeward Beach, and on the west end as the Bight Beach.
-It’s possible to walk the entire 7 miles (11.2 km) from Leeward Going Through Point (also known as Emerald Point) near Little Water Cay, to Turtle Cove Marina and Smith’s Reef.
-The inlet canals of Turtle Cove Marina and the residential neighborhood of Thompson Cove, and a few outcrops of limestone ocean cliffs near Blue Mountain interrupt the beach, which would otherwise continue another 7.5 miles (12 km) past Blue Hills, Wheeland, and finally to Northwest Point and the Northwest Point National Park.
+It’s possible to walk the entire seven miles (11.2 km) from Leeward Going Through Point (also known as Emerald Point) near Little Water Cay to Turtle Cove Marina and Smith’s Reef.
+The inlet canals of Turtle Cove Marina and the residential neighborhood of Thompson Cove—as well as a few outcrops of limestone ocean cliffs near Blue Mountain—interrupt the beach, which would otherwise continue another 7.5 miles (12 km) past Blue Hills, Wheeland, and finally to Northwest Point and the Northwest Point National Park.

 Grace Bay Beach is part of the Princess Alexandra National Park, which also includes the Bight Beach, Smith’s Reef, the Bight Reef (Coral Gardens), Leeward Beach, Little Water Cay, Half Moon Bay, and the eco-tour destination of Mangrove Cay.